beetboxvm/beetbox/docs/contributing/contributing.md

 - show more details when provisioning
 - mount [`provisioning`](https://github.com/beetboxvm/beetbox/tree/master/provisioning) directory into the VM, so it's editable and changes could be picked up by `vagrant provision`
-- checkout the ansible roles from their source repo, rather than from ansible galaxy
+- checkout the Ansible roles from their source repo, rather than from Ansible galaxy

 From this point you can modify anything inside the [`provisioning`](https://github.com/beetboxvm/beetbox/tree/master/provisioning) directory and apply changes with `vagrant provision`.